 Keeping energy costs down is going to be more and more of a concern as buyers become more energy conscious.

 Well, there you have them: eight items that I have had to learn to deal with over my career of rehabbing older homes.
 You may not find all of these items in every house you look at, but you need to go in with an eye for noticing them.

-What other subtle problems have you run across in rehabbing older homes?
+What other subtle problems have you come across when rehabbing older homes?
 How did you handle them?